 As required by federal law, this office will send the Immigration and Naturalization Service (INS) a copy of the documentation to verify eligible noncitizen status.

-If there is not a photo on your document, or if the picture on your document was taken when you were 14 years old or younger, you must also provide a copy of valid photo identification.
+If there is not a photo on your document, or if the picture on your document was taken when you were 14 years old or younger, you must also present valid government photo identification.

-If you have applied under a federal amnesty program, you must submit two copies of Form I-688 to verify that your legal residency has been approved by the INS.
+If you have applied under a federal amnesty program, you must present your original Form I-688 to verify that your legal residency has been approved by the INS.

 If you are now a U.S. citizen, please read the how-to guide for submitting proof of U.S. citizenship status by selecting the "Citizenship" tab.

 If you have questions about immigration documentation, contact the Financial Aid & Scholarship Department immediately.
-Delays in submitting this information will slow the financial aid application process.
+Delays in submitting this information will slow your financial aid application process.

 How to Submit Proof of U.S. Citizenship